Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

       See the [GoQL](goql.md) documentation for more information.
    1. Toolbar Buttons
       Enables/disables the following toolbar items in the main Selection Groups window for the group.
-      1. Eye: show or hide all the **GameObjects** in the group.
+      1. Eye: to show or hide all the **GameObjects** in the group.
-      1. Lock: enable or disable the editing of all the **GameObjects** in the group.
+      1. Lock: to enable or disable the editing of all the **GameObjects** in the group.

       ![](images/SelectionGroupTools.png)